Pit Bull, Bentley of My Pit Bull Friend. Bentley will be featured later in the story.

 Georgia was one of our Vicktory Dogs and I was told when I first met her that she was aloof and uninterested in people.
 But once we made eye contact, it was love at first sight.
 We went on the Ellen DeGeneres Show, and on Larry King Live and I really feel she helped save a lot of other dogs' lives by showing people that Pit Bulls are dogs and not monsters.
 I personally feel that Georgia saved a lot of other dogs' lives and she made me even more of an advocate for Pit Bulls than I already was.

 Georgia attended Reactive Dog classes at the sanctuary to help prepare her for her Canine Good Citizen certification, which she passed with flying colors.
 She loved carrying large stuffed toys around with her and giving her favorite people special Georgia kisses.
 Georgia was a very happy girl in her single-pet home, and enjoyed lounging on her pink couch.
 She passed away there in December 2013 from kidney disease complications and old age, surrounded by love."

-On the right side of the above picture, we have Pit Bull, Karma and cat, Omar.
-This beautiful duo comes to us from, Ledy VanKavage, senior legislative attorney for Best Friends Animal Society.
-Here's what Ledy VanKavage had to say: "Pit bull terriers are clowns.
+Karma and cat Omar (pictured above) are the loves of the senior legislative attorney for Best Friends Animal Society, Ledy VanKavage.
+Ledy, a champion for the humane treatment of animals, who navigated 35 bills while lobbying for the American Bar Association’s Animal Law Committee, says: "Pit bull terriers are clowns.
 They have a great sense of humor and always make me chuckle.
 They also like to cuddle and keep you warm on a cold winter's night."